 On completion of this programme you will be able to demonstrate the skills and expertise required to enter practice as a psychotherapist.

 Psychotherapists work with a wide range of clients, either individually or within groups, in both the public and private sector as well as with third sector organisations.
 The psychotherapist skillset is highly valued by employers, not only in those offering mental health services across the lifespan, but also in the employment market more widely.

 Career destinations could include the NHS, charities, employee assistance and wellbeing programmes, youth justice, social care, probation, pastoral support in schools, advocacy and special educational needs, health, education, social welfare, or leadership and workforce development.

 The programme is approved by the UKAHPP (the UK Association for Humanistic Psychology Practitioners).
 On successful completion of the programme and subject to meeting the published criteria, you may wish to apply for and work towards individual UKAHPP Psychotherapist Accreditation.
 This is the pathway for UKAHPP sponsorship to the UK Council for Psychotherapy (UKCP) for Psychotherapist Registration with the Humanistic and Integrative Psychotherapy College (HIPC).
 Alternative awarding bodies are also available in the UK who you may also choose to approach.

 Tuition fees for part-time study on this MSc are £51 per credit for UK students enrolling on the programme in academic year 2021/22, i.e. £1,020 per 20 credit module.
 180 credits are required to complete a Masters degree.
-EU students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK part-time tuition fee rate.
+EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK part-time tuition fee rate.